Which Programming Language Should I Learn? Decoding the Basics

 So whether you would like to be a web designer, a back-end developer or an app creator, or you just want to learn the most versatile programming languages, we have your answer.

 The best programming languages for beginners

-Not everyone has a clear idea of what they want to do, only what their passions and interests are.
-Sometimes school can help mold and formulate interests in specific niches, but for now, you want to learn the basics of programming so that when you do decide what you’d like to do, you have a solid foundation.
+Not everyone has a clear idea of what they want to do; they only know what their passions and interests are.
+Sometimes, school can help mold and formulate interests in specific niches, but for now, you want to learn the basics of programming so that when you do decide what you’d like to do, you have a solid foundation.

-For those completely new, experts recommend several languages to get your feet wet.
+For that, experts recommend a few languages to get your feet wet.

-Java is consistently rated one of the most popular programming languages, so it seems a natural fit for any beginner looking to build an impressive resume.
+Java is consistently rated one of the most popular programming languages, so it seems a natural fit for any beginner looking to build a solid foundation of programming skills.